johnnovak/RML-Amiga/docs/docs/manual/cdtv-and-cd32-games.md

 ### Hard disk

 A small number of CD-based games also allow you to save to a hard disk, which is an optional accessory for the CDTV and CD32.
-If availabe, this is your best option, but hard disk support is rather rare in CD games.
-The [Game notes](../game-notes/index.md) specifically mentions such games.
+If available, this is your best option, but hard disk support is rather rare in CD games.
+The [Game notes](../game-notes/index.md) specifically mention such games.

 !!! danger